TimPublic/Jangine/README.md

 ~~~
 The shader also takes in **uniforms**:
 ~~~
-shaderProgram.upload(int / float / matrix / ...);
+shaderProgram.upload("uniformName", int / float / matrix / ...);
 ~~~

 **Camera**
-The camera is currently a nearly one-to-one copy from "Games with Gabe" and all credits for this class, belong to him.
+The camera is currently a nearly one-to-one copy from "Games with Gabe" and all credits for this class should go to him.

 To create a camera, do the following:
 ~~~